jpellman/python-novice-gapminder/_episodes/01-run-quit.md

 for installation instructions.

 Even though JupyterLab is a web-based application, JupyterLab runs locally on your machine and does not require an internet connection.
-If you need to go back to it, you can do so by entering the URL `http://127.0.0.1:8888/`.
+If you need to go back to it, you can do so by entering the URL `http://127.0.0.1:8888/` or `http://localhost:8888/`.

+The basic principles of how JupyterLab works is as follows:

 *   The JupyterLab server sends messages to your web browser.
-*   The JupyterLab server does the work and the web browser renders the result.
-*   You will type code into the browser and see the result when the web page talks to the JupyterLab server.
+*   When you type code into the browser, the JupyterLab server forwards that code to an application capable of executing the code in some way.
+The interface between this application and JupyterLab is referred to as a `kernel`.
+*   Multiple `kernels` are available that allow JupyterLab to work with different languages, such as Julia, Python, R, and even MATLAB.
+*   After the code has been executed by another application, the JupyterLab server sends the result back to your web browser, where it is rendered.
+*   For this workshop, we will only be using JupyterLab with the Python kernel.

 > ## JupyterLab?
 What about Jupyter notebooks?
 >